 Click on the scout level to view our most popular Cub Scout programs below:

-- Tiger Adventure – Backyard Jungle: Take an adventure hike and discover the amazing ecosystems and habitats found within the Park.
+- My Tiger Jungle (formerly Backyard Jungle): Take an adventure hike and discover the amazing ecosystems and habitats found within the Park.
 Boys will participate in fun hands-on activities that teach about plants and animals, the food web, and all about adaptation!
 Make an impact by creating new habitats to help native plants and animals.

 - Tiger Adventure – Tigers in the Wild: Learn about how to safely enjoy the outdoors in Piedmont Park!
 Boys will learn about Leave No Trace Principles for Kids, prepare for and go on a 1-mile hike on the Park’s nature trails.
 Find out what every animal needs to survive, and look for animals and plants that call Piedmont Park home.
 Meet with the whole Pack in our outdoor reading circle to celebrate all you’ve learned!